 When PowerPoint is easier

-One of the strangest aspects of PowerPoint’s overuse is how awkward it is with text.
-(Considering the extra steps and forced-formatting, you’d think fewer people would use it inappropriately.)
-As klugie as it is with text, PowerPoint makes creating and editing graphics easy as pie.
+One of the strangest aspects of PowerPoint’s overuse is how awkwardly it uses text.
+Considering the extra steps and forced-formatting, you’d think fewer people would use it at all.
+As clumsy as it is with text, PowerPoint makes creating and editing graphics easy as pie.
 If you like those functions but should really use Word, create the graphic in PowerPoint and then:

 - Save just the graphic as a jpg or other graphic file and paste into Word (saving it as a file makes it easy to use and reuse)